 Since this dog is a guardian breed, he has a low prey drive and loves and protects everyone.
 These canines also love children, which makes them a good family dog.

 Nutritional Needs of Giant Dogs

 Because they are much larger and are particularly susceptible to a number of health problems, the largest dog breeds require slightly different foods than smaller dogs do.

-For example, large dogs often benefit from foods that are fortified with omega-3 fatty acids, chondroitin and glucosamine to help protect their joints.
-Additionally, it is wise to avoid providing giant dog breeds with foods that have excessive caloric values, as giant dogs are often become obese very easily.
+For example, giant dogs often benefit from foods that are fortified with omega-3 fatty acids, chondroitin, and glucosamine to help protect their joints.
+Additionally, it is wise to avoid providing giant dog breeds with foods that have excessive caloric values, as giant dogs often become obese very easily.